BZoennchen/supercollider-book/_sources/chapters/supercollider/pattern/5-event-player.md

 We can imagine that each [Pbind](https://doc.sccode.org/Classes/Pbind.html) represents one musician in our assemble.
 [Ppar](http://doc.sccode.org/Classes/Ppar.html) is a pattern that allows us to play multiple [Pbinds](https://doc.sccode.org/Classes/Pbind.html) in parallel.
 In this example I use a fixed ``dur`` and [Rest](http://doc.sccode.org/Classes/Rest.html) to adjust the actual duration.
-You can use any symbol to create a [Rest](http://doc.sccode.org/Classes/Rest.html) (i.e. do nothing).
+You can use any symbol to create a [Rest](http://doc.sccode.org/Classes/Rest.html) (i.e. to do nothing).

 ```isc
 (